-- If your child is taking any of these drugs: Cyclosporine or itraconazole.
+- If you are taking any of these drugs: Cyclosporine or itraconazole.

-- If your child has high blood sugar (diabetes) or kidney disease and is taking certain drugs for high blood pressure or the heart.
+- If you have high blood sugar (diabetes) or kidney disease and are taking certain drugs for high blood pressure or your heart.
+Talk with your doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.